Bhagavad Gita Chapter 8 Verse 3 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: The Blessed Lord said, "Brahman is the Imperishable, the Supreme; its essential nature is called Self-knowledge; the offering (to the gods) that causes the existence and manifestation of beings and sustains them is called action.
+The Blessed Lord said, "Brahman is the Imperishable, the Supreme; its essential nature is called Self-knowledge; the offering (to the gods) that causes the existence and manifestation of beings and su Situated within the chapter on The Imperishable Brahman, this verse contributes to the Gita's exploration of the imperishable and its relationship to death and beyond.
+The connection between the imperishable and death and beyond that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team